Data Terms A-Z

 Cosine Similarity

-Measure of similarity between two vectors based on the angle between them.
+A measure of similarity between two vectors that calculates the cosine of the angle between them, independent of their magnitude.

 Customer Data Platform (CDP)